 And they’re to be commended for this new financial model?
 They stopped doing any kind of work in the early 1990s and wound up with perhaps $100 million worth of property and facilities just sitting there collecting dust.
 So they sold it all and placed the “bulk of the sale proceeds,” according to Ron Kelly, in a formal pension plan for current employees.72 They sold everything Mr. Armstrong and his faithful supporters built for doing God’s work and then set aside the proceeds for those who stayed through the transformation and remained loyal to Tkach.
 There’s nothing brilliant about that.
 It’s more like a payoff.

 Tkach Jr. called the church’s lack of retirement funding an “unfortunate” policy that his administration inherited.
 To use that excuse in 1986, when his father took over, or even in 1995, when he replaced his father, is one thing.
 But to blame Mr. Armstrong for the lack of pension planning in 2003?

 Dr. Hoeh was one of the first four to graduate from Ambassador College.
-Norman Smith was ordained as an evangelist in 1957—Dean Blackwell in 1964.
-All these evangelists, by the way, were in their 60s at the date of their retirements—Hoeh was 67, Smith was 66, Blackwell was 64 and Rice was 60.
+Norman Smith was ordained as an evangelist in 1957, and Dean Blackwell in 1964.
+All these evangelists, by the way, were in their 60s at the time of their retirements—Hoeh was 67, Smith was 66, Blackwell was 64, and Rice was 60.

 Before the Tkach pension plan could move forward in 2004—contingent on the sale of the property, of course—the wcg had a “discretionary assistance program” in place for its former, retirement-age employees.
 According to Tkach Jr., 240 retired employees qualified for assistance as of March 2003, which cost the church $350,000 per month.
 On average, that amounts to $1,458 per month for each retiree, or $17,500 a year—not exactly a lucrative retirement package.